-The Central Business District is found about 1.5 miles northwest of the subject with an eclectic mix of eateries and boutique style shopping and personal service occupancies.
+The Central Business District is found about three miles northwest of the subject with an eclectic mix of eateries and boutique style shopping and personal service occupancies.
 Patronage is evident with a transient traffic base of commuters, students and residents.
-Central Campus is solidifies the landscape.
-Approximately 1.5 miles southwest of the subject is the commercial core surrounding Briarwood Mall and numerous high rise office occupancies, hotels and light industrial uses.
+Central Campus is adjacently east of the CBD.
+Two miles west of the subject is the commercial core surrounding Briarwood Mall and numerous high rise office occupancies, hotels and light industrial uses.
+Also in the area is State Street which provides access past the U of M athletic facilities into the Downtown Area and also immediate access onto the I-94 expressway.

-Interstate-94, is accessed 1.5 miles southwest of the subject property, along the State Street and Ann Arbor-Saline Road interchanges.
+Interstate-94, situated south and west of the subject property, is accessed from the State Road interchange.
 I-94 is an east/west interstate connecting the cities of Ypsilanti, Dearborn, and Detroit to the cities of Jackson, Battle Creek, Kalamazoo, and Chicago.
-US-23 is accessed about two miles east along Washtenaw Avenue.
-US-23 is a main north-south expressway connecting the cities of Ann Arbor with cities of Flint and Toledo
+US-23 is accessed from the Washtenaw Avenue interchange, about one mile northeast of the subject.
+US-23 is a main north-south expressway connecting the cities of Ann Arbor with cities of Flint and Toledo.